DRKWang/Efficient-geometric-data-structures/README.md

 ```$./sage```

-Then try to import cgal in sage:
+Then try to import rtree in sage:

 ```sage: from rtree import index```